-Student workers who are eligible to receive federal money in return for their work on campus or via the Community Service Jobs Program.
+Students who are eligible to receive federal money in return for their work in on-campus positions or off-campus positions via the Community Service Jobs Program (CSJP).
 Students' eligibility for Federal Work Study funds is determined by the Financial Aid Office.
 These students receive priority in the hiring process.

 Community Service Jobs Program (CSJP)